 Education is complex and nuanced.
 Grades are simple and arbitrary.
-So how did we come to rely on this simple five-point scale for something as important as evaluating academic aptitude?
+So, how did we come to rely on this simple five-point letter grade scale for something as important as evaluating academic aptitude?
 And can we do better?

 In school, all things are subservient to the almighty grade.
 It is the educator’s most powerful bargaining chip, at once prized and feared by students, the unyielding hammer of judge, jury, and executioner compressed into a single unflinching letter.